 But the looks the two were giving them could only be genuine.
 Grins like that didn't come out of nowhere.
 They were both overjoyed and barely containing it, and Rimfire didn't even look annoyed when his uncle gave him a hug like he was still a shrimp.
 "What's it like back home?"
 Modo asked quietly.
 "Is it really...over?"

 "It's not perfect," the aging general stated, "but it's getting there.
-That's part of the reason why we decided to come get you; you get to help us finish cleaning things up."
+That's part of the reason why we decided to come get you three.
+You get to help us finish cleaning things up."

 "Gladly," said Throttle.